AI-driven protein simulations from Berlin: TRR186 researcher contributes to two landmark studies

 -

-explore conformational changes in receptors and membrane protein complexes,
+Follow conformational changes in receptors and membrane protein complexes by efficiently sampling large-scale motions and state transitions.

 -